 In Australia, the NBD recommends that organisations ‘embed a culture of privacy by appointing key roles and responsibilities for privacy management, including a senior member of staff with overall accountability.’1 The GDPR requirements are more directive and require businesses to appoint a data protection officer to monitor and advise on compliance with the GDPR as well as internal privacy policies and procedures.2 Again, if you’re unsure about how to set up this team – or what’s required – Brennan IT can help.

 3. Upgrade Your Desktop Software

 One of the greatest security risks to any organisation is its workforce – particularly given the fact that many IT professionals today are managing very complex and disparate end-user devices.

 To ensure watertight security, you’ll need to ensure that everyone within your organisation is using the most up-to-date, reliable desktop software.
 If your people are using dated (and worse, unsupported) software, it’s all too easy for data breaches to occur – whether through human error, an IT glitch, or a cyber-attack.
 Brennan IT recommends Microsoft 365 to a wide range of healthcare customers looking for enhanced data security and control.

 The new Microsoft 365 includes a range of sophisticated privacy and data control measures to ensure compliance, including:

-- Document encryption and enforced Multi Factor Authentication and restricted copy/paste.
+- Document encryption and enforced Multi-Factor Authentication (MFA) and restricted copy/paste;

 - Information Rights Management, intelligent labelling and data loss prevention tips.